Questions and Answers on Penetration Tests

 How much does a penetration test cost?

-The costs of a penetration test depend on the type of penetration test, the desired depth of testing and the expected effort involved.
+The cost of a penetration test depends on the type of penetration test, the desired depth of testing and the expected effort involved.

 In the case of an external penetration test, the costs are primarily based on the number of public IP addresses.
 An external penetration test also includes typical content management systems, but does not cover complex web applications.